Key takeaways

 What are some specific safety concerns in a clinic setting for vets?

 While animals are sweet, fuzzy, and inherently kind, people are not, and they’ll remain your biggest safety concern in a clinical setting for vets.
-There are 3,530 pets per veterinarian.
+More than 56% of American households own a pet.
 As a result, animal hospitals can easily become very hectic places with a need for security protocols.

 Specific safety concerns at an animal hospital include: